A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-Additionally, \cite{10570867} proposed a Stochastic Semantic Transmission Scheme (SSTS) based on two-stage Stochastic Integer Programming (SIP) to address resource allocation problems in virtual traffic networks within the metaverse.
+Additionally, ref.~\cite{10570867} proposed a Stochastic Semantic Transmission Scheme (SSTS) based on two-stage Stochastic Integer Programming (SIP) to address resource allocation problems in virtual traffic networks within the metaverse.
 By introducing semantic communication technology, the scheme leverages the sensing capabilities of edge devices to transmit data from the physical world to the virtual world, providing immersive experiences for Virtual Service Providers (VSPs).
-The SSTS scheme considers the demand uncertainty of VSPs and optimizes resource allocation through a combination of reservation and on-demand plans, reducing transmission costs.
+The SSTS scheme considers the demand uncertainty of VSPs and optimizes resource allocation through a combination of reservation and on-demand plans, reducing transmission costs. {Experiments have verified the advantages of the SSTS in energy consumption optimization.
+The energy consumption of semantic data transmission is significantly lower than that of non-semantic data transmission, which indicates that it has significant advantages in reducing energy consumption.
+However, the limitation of this study is that it mainly focuses on the transmission cost of semantic data and the subscription strategy, and the analysis of the computational overhead and complexity in real-time deployment is not in-depth enough.}

-In summary, optimization theory-based resource allocation methods have demonstrated significant potential in semantic communication for IoV.
-By utilizing mathematical tools such as Lyapunov optimization, successive convex approximation, and bipartite graph matching, researchers can effectively address resource allocation challenges in dynamic environments while balancing system stability, robustness, and resource utilization efficiency.
+In these studies on resource allocation for semantic communication in the IoV, methods based on optimization theory exhibit diverse characteristics and advantages, but they also have their own limitations.
+The D2D in-vehicle network resource allocation scheme proposed in reference \cite{10073623} uses methods such as Lyapunov optimization, which significantly enhances the system's robustness in high-speed mobile scenarios.
+However, it lacks sufficient discussion on computational overhead and real-time performance.
+In \mbox{reference \cite{10681786}}, for the scenario of vehicle platoon collaboration, technologies such as bipartite graph matching are employed, effectively improving the accuracy of semantic detection.
+Nevertheless, there is a lack of comprehensive evaluation of key indicators such as semantic similarity and transmission delay.
+The SSTS scheme, on the other hand, focuses on energy consumption optimization and demonstrates the advantage of semantic data transmission in reducing energy consumption.
+But the analysis of computational overhead and complexity in real-time deployment is not in-depth enough.

+These methods have different focuses in terms of objectives, technical means, and application scenarios.
+However, in practical applications, various factors such as system stability, resource utilization efficiency, real-time performance, and computational overhead need to be comprehensively considered to achieve a more optimal resource allocation~strategy.